redislabs-training/ru204/ru102js/redisolar/README.md

 # RediSolar for Node.js

-## TODO List

-* Complete `LICENSE`
-* Integrate Vue app (currently ships with built version - I'd like to just ship the built version TBH)
-* Write some more tests
-* Complete `README.md`
-* Complete static DAOs
-* JSDoc comments
-* Tidy up field names into constants
-* See if I need to implement the sliding window rate limiter solution or just offer this as a challenge to the students.
-Probably should have a stock answer...
-* See if I need to implement the optimized find by geo with capacity that uses intermediate stored results on the server (Itamar's suggestion) or just offer this as a challenge to the students.
-Probably should have a stock answer...

 # Introduction

 This is the sample application codebase for RU102JS, Redis for JavaScript developers.

-TODO.

 # Prerequisites